jossus657/hack4la-projects/README.md

 # hack4la-projects

-Projects taken on by working for Hack for LA.
+Portfolio of projects taken on by working for Hack for LA.
+As a member of the Data Science Community of Practice Team at Hack for LA, data science and analysis projects are taken on through a lens of community improvement and service.
 Code and datasets will be organized based on their respective project.

 **Included Projects:**